-As of March 12, the library will not be accepting meeting room bookings until at least April 15, 2020.
+As of March 12, the library will not be accepting meeting room bookings until further notice.

 The library's meeting rooms include the Carl T. Valenti Community Room and the Henry Guest House.
 The Community Room is located on the library's lower level, adjacent to the lower entrance.
 The Guest House is located between the library and Morris Street.